nudibranchrecords/hedron/readme.md

 - 🕹️ Call functions using audio, MIDI and BPM based sequencer
 - ⚡ Define macros to control multiple variables at once
 - ⏲️ Use MIDI clock input or tap tempo to get BPM
-- 🎛️ Use virtual MIDI banks to get the most out of your controller
+- 🎛️ Use virtual MIDI banks to get the most out of your controllers
 - 💡 Use MIDI Learn to quickly assign controls
 - ⚙️ Support for multiple MIDI control modes (abs, rel1, rel2, rel3)
 - 📽️ Easily send output picture to external display